portapps/twitch-portable/README.md

 ### App already installed

-If **you have already installed Twitch from the original release**, do the same thing as a fresh installation and move :
+If **you have already installed Twitch from the original setup**, do the same thing as a fresh installation and move :

 * Content of folder where Twitch is installed (default to `%APPDATA%\Twitch\*`) to the root folder except `Bin` folder.